All Episodes Plain Text

 You know, the taxpayers are paying for that.

-100 % of that is a write -off for the corporations.
+100% of that is a write-off for the corporations.

 That means that the taxpayer is paying for that.

-They don't consider it being government subsidized, but it actually is.
+When they say a private employer, they don't consider it being government subsidized, but it actually is.

-From what I found, in the United States, most people get health insurance through their employer.
+And from what I found, in the United States, most people get health insurance through their employer.

-In 2023, 53 .7 % of the population had employment -based insurance.
+In 2023, 53.7% of the population had employment-based insurance.

 You said it's coming from the government in some sort of way.

-It is, because these companies write off every nickel, dime, and quarter on their taxes that they pay for that.
+It is because these companies write off every nickel, dime, and quarter on their taxes that they pay for that.

 That's coming from the people, from the taxpayers.